gruelbox/orko/README.md

 1. Call `PUT /auth?token=YourGoogleAuthenticatorCode` to authorise your originating IP.
 Only a single IP address is allowed at any one time.
 By default the whitelisting expires after 10 minutes and you need to authorise again.
 2. Then call any other of the entry points (listed below) using basic authentication and the configured username/password.

+Best way to work is to catch 401 any time you call an entry point, and if you get one, call `auth` then retry.

 The plan is to change the `auth` entry point to return back a session token which expires after a certain period.
 Dunno.
 Welcome to hear your thoughts.
 I know 2FA is a pain with something like this, but this thing is deployed publicly and can do unspeakable things.

 All this should secure enough over SSL or on a private box.